 The G30 is a private international body founded in 1978.
 It consists of 30 influential persons from around the world, including central bank governors, representatives of regulatory authorities, economic policymakers, financial sector representatives and prominent economists.
 The G30 aims to contribute towards improving the understanding of global financial and economic issues.

 The term hyperinflation designates an extremely high level of inflation, and is usually used when the monthly rate of inflation exceeds 50%.
-This corresponds to an annual inflation rate of 12875%.
+This corresponds to an annual inflation rate of at least 12875%.

 Important monetary policy data